You are here:

 Professional Bio

-Carmin Wong is a poet, playwright, and dual-title PhD student in English Literature and African American and Diaspora Studies at Pennsylvania State University.
-Her writing and research centers on the intersections of spoken and written Black literature/ poetry across the Anglophone world.
-Specifically, the contributions of African American and Afro-Caribbean poets in the social and political movement for Black liberation throughout the long twentieth century.
-Her research has been supported by the Africana Research Center and Center for Black Digital Research at Penn State.
-She is currently a #DigBlk fellow and instructor of creative writing in the Centre County Correctional Facility.
+Carmin Wong is a playwright, poet-organizer, and dual-title ph.d student in english Lit•orature and African American and Diaspora Studies at pennsylvania state university.
+Wong is a graduate of Howard University and holds an m.f.a in poetry writing from the university of new orleans.
+Her research focuses on the intersections of spoken and written transnational Black literature and poetry, particularly the contributions of African American and Afro-Caribbean poets to Black liberation movements throughout the long twentieth century.
+Her work has been supported by the Africana Research Center and Center for Black Digital Research at Penn State, where she is currently a #DigBlk fellow and the #Harper200 Poetry Project Coordinator.